 First Hand Accounts of the 151e R.I.

-The following account is taken from Jubert's memoirs, which were written during and immediately after he fought at Verdun in 1916.
-He is assigned to the 11th Company (3rd Batt.).
+The following account is taken from Jubert's memoirs, which were begun at Verdun in 1916 and finished before his death a year later.
+He was assigned to the 11th Company (3rd Batt.).

 Lieut.
 Raymond Jubert (2nd from left) with other officers of the 151st and 94th R.I., 1916.